almostearthling/copyjob/README.md

 unknown parameter in the configuration file will be considered an error, and cause the abortion of the operation before any job execution: the offending parameter is reported unless the output is suppressed.

+Moving to the garbage bin (named *Recycle Bin*, *Trash* and in other ways on different desktop environments) is supported instead of both deleting files and also overwriting, respectively setting the `trash_on_delete` flag and the `trash_on_overwrite` flag to `true` (`trash_on_delete` is `true` by default).
+Trashing instead of removing or overwriting is actually *attempted*, and if it fails the destination is respectively deleted or overwritten anyway if the respective options are turned on.
+It is possible to attempt to *copy* the destination file to the *TEMP* directory and then send it to the garbage bin when the operation fail on the first attempt, however if this also fails the destination is deleted or overwritten anyway when **copyjob** is instructed to delete or overwrite.
+When overwriting, a file is only moved to the garbage bin when it is about to be overwritten - thus not when other conditions (such as age or contents checking) fail.

 A special mention is due for `remove_others_matching`: when set to `true`, the files that match the job *RE* specifications and do not exist in the source